Skip to content

 Undenatured versus pasteurized

 There are different degrees of pasteurization.
-A 2001 study (Morales et al.) investigated the impact of the common/commercial method of pasteurization called High-temperature short-time (HTST) on the glutathione-promoting constituents in whey protein.
+A 2001 study (Morales et al.) investigated the impact of the common/commercial method of pasteurization called High-temperature short-time (HTST) on the beneficial compounds in whey protein.
 Heating the milk at 65 degrees for 15 seconds destroyed 40% of the constituents.
 Heating the milk at 85 degrees for 30 seconds destroyed 77% of the constituents.

-Whey protein heated with ultra-high-temperature (UHT) pasteurization (138-150 °C for 1-2 sec.) suffered even more heat damage during processing and was, therefore, no longer able to increase glutathione.
+Whey protein heated with ultra-high-temperature (UHT) pasteurization (138-150 °C for 1-2 sec.) suffered even more heat damage during processing.

 Whey protein concentrate and lactoferrin

-Lactoferrin is an anti-inflammatory protein and antioxidant that occurs naturally in the body.
+Lactoferrin is a protein that occurs naturally in the body.
 The name Lactoferrin refers to cow's milk.
 Lactoferrin is therefore found in abundance in whey protein.
 Ferrin stands for iron because Lactoferrin has the property of binding and transporting iron.

 We get lactoferrin in large quantities immediately after birth, thanks to drinking colostrum and breast milk.
 Babies ingest as much as two to three grams of lactoferrin.
 Although our bodies produce their own lactoferrin, we never consume it again in such high doses as we did early in life.
 A Western lifestyle with a lot of highly processed food, a lot of (chronic) stress and exposure to all kinds of (environmental) toxins negatively influence your own reserves of lactoferrin.

 You can stimulate your own production of lactoferrin by exercising, preferably a fast sprint.
-The best way to get lactoferrin through an external source is with 20 to 40 grams of whey protein.
+Another way to get lactoferrin through an external source is with 20 to 40 grams of whey protein.

 Whey protein concentrate and immunoglobulins